theXappy/RemoteNET/src/README.md

 ### Projects descriptions
 1. **Injector** (C++) - A good ol' DLL injector.
 Can be compiled to x32 & x64.
 Supports a single parameter PID but hard-coded to inject the "Bootstrap" dll and nothing else.
-2. **BootstrapDLL** (C++) - The unmanaged injected DLL that loads the CLR in the target and injects the managed dll (ScubaDiver).
+2. **UnmanagedAdapterDLL** (C++) - The unmanaged injected DLL that locates the CLR in the target and injects the managed dll (ScubaDiver).
 3. **ScubaDiver** (C#) - The managed implant for our target app.
 It starts an HTTP server to communicate back.
 Uses ClrMD to inspect it's host process and other tricks to work with "borrowed" objects.
+4. **ScubaDiver.API** (C#) - Common objects between ScubaDiver and RemoteNET.
-4. **ScubaDiver.Tester** (C#) - A CLI application to inject ScubaDiver into a process and interact with it.
+5. **RemoteNET.Tester** (C#) - A CLI application to inject ScubaDiver into a process and interact with it.
 It's mostly used for testing while developing.
-5. **RemoteNET** (C#) - The one to rule them all.
+6. **RemoteNET** (C#) - The one to rule them all.
 This library handles both injecting the Diver into the target and further communication with it (querying objects, examining them, creating new ones...).
+7. **DebuggableDummy** (C#) - A short program that runs a Diver in itself.
+Used for debugging.

 ### Diver communication